nosas/blog/toonvision/multiclassification/article.md

 #### Why does The Brrrgh have the most Bossbot samples?

-The street I frequented to acquire samples in The Brrrgh was [Walrus Way](https://toontown.fandom.com/wiki/Walrus_Way), where the Cog presence is split [90%, 10%] between Bossbots and Lawbots, respectively.
+I frequented The Brrrgh's [Walrus Way](https://toontown.fandom.com/wiki/Walrus_Way) to acquire samples.
+As it turns out, Walrus Way's Cog population is split [90%, 10%] between Bossbots and Lawbots, respectively.
 It's no surprise that the majority of the samples from The Brrrgh street are Bossbot samples.
+This imbalance resulted from my lack of knowledge regarding Cog population distributions.

 #### Why are there so many Lawbot and Sellbot samples in Daisy's Garden?

-The Lawbot imbalance is because the street's population composed mostly of Lawbots, and I took too many screenshots of Bottom Feeders.
+The Lawbot imbalance is because the street's population composed mostly of Lawbots.
+I also took too many screenshots of Bottom Feeders.
 The Sellbot imbalance, on the other hand, is due to the Sellbot HQ being located near Daisy's Garden.
 As a result, the majority of Sellbot Cogs reside in the [streets of DG](https://toontown.fandom.com/wiki/Daisy_Gardens#Streets).